 Brighton vs Crystal Palace Head to Head:

-Earlier in the season the teams drew 1-1.
+Earlier this season in the reverse fixture the teams drew 1-1.

 Brighton vs Crystal Palace Prediction: